Members’ Compliance Policies

 - Respecting all local regulations set out by specific National Park, Conservation Area, or local conservation management committee to control negative impacts of tourism on natural ecosystems and indigenous communities.

-- Informing their customers about how their trip aligns with sustainable tourism principles, and ensuring each receives a comprehensive information pack, including tips based on MIT Guidelines, prior to departure.
+- Informing customers how their trip aligns with sustainable tourism principles and providing a comprehensive information pack, including MIT Guidelines, resource-saving tips, and advice on minimising environmental impact, prior to departure.

 The following procedures must be followed by KEEP to ensure the successful implementation of the MIT Guidelines: